 Also, the time of the examination of the applications by the Court is becoming more and more longer.
-In some cases, for instance, we have lodged applications in 2008-2009 and they were not communicated yet or are awaiting judgment.
+In some cases, for instance, we have lodged applications in 2008-2009 and they were not communicated yet or are quests based on the Rules 40 and 41 of the Court (priority treatment), in particular in child abduction cases or in cases with serious complaints based on Article 3 of the Convention, but they remained without consideration or were rejected.